ballerina-platform/module-ballerinax-ai.agent/ballerina/Module.md

 NL Command: `create a new guest WiFi account for email johnny@gmail.com with user guest123 and password john123.
 Send the available list of WiFi accounts for that email to alexa@gmail.com`

-The agent will proceed with multiple reasoning-action iterations following the [ReAct Framework](https://arxiv.org/pdf/2210.03629.pdf).
+The agent will proceed with multiple reasoning-action iterations as follows to execute the given command.

 1) Agent creates a new WiFi account for owner `johnny@gmail.com`: